Meet the current Officers of the OWCA Executive Board. You can contact the Board at board@onlinewritingcenters.org.

 Oluwayinka Arawomo is the President of the OWCA.
 In August 2024, she began her professional career at Millikin University as an Assistant Professor of Writing and Director of the Writing Center, following the completion of her PhD in English (Composition and Rhetoric) from the University of Wisconsin-Madison in July 2024.
 Currently at Millikin, she teaches first-year writing and advanced writing courses.
 Both in her roles as instructor and director, she is passionate about excellent teaching and enhancing a vibrant writing culture through collaborations and meaningful dialogues.
 Her research interests include online writing support groups for female graduate students, digital writing and rhetoric, Nigerian women’s discourses in digital spaces, and African Feminism.
 Dr. Arawomo’s approach to writing is holistic, combining writing theory and practice with wellness, time management, and strategic productivity.
 She pays attention to the whole writer, recognizing the importance of both skills and personal well-being in the writing process.
 She offers writing support to individuals, groups, and at the institutional level.

-Length of term: 2 years, followed by 2 years as President
+Length of term: January 2025 to December 2026, followed by 2 years as President

 Megan Boeshart Burelle, Immediate Past President